Spiking Neural Predictive Coding for Continual Learning from Data Streams: Introduction

-In order to tackle the difficult problem of effectively and efficiently learning multiple layers of spiking neurons, we will start by first reformulating the SNN architecture under the \emph{spiking neural coding} framework, which aims to bridge the recently proposed discrepancy reduction family of learning algorithms \cite{ororbia2017learning} with core computational principles of networks of spiking neurons \cite{maass1997networks,eliasmith2012large}.
-Discrepancy reduction algorithms are fundamentally motivated by the neuro-mechanistic theories of predictive coding \cite{friston2009predictive,bastos2012canonical,rao1999predictive}, prospective coding \cite{rainer1999prospective,komura2001retrospective}, and analysis by synthesis \cite{neisser2014cognitive}.
-The central idea behind predictive coding is that the brain could be viewed as a top-down, directed generative model that first actively generates hypotheses (or predictions) and then immediately corrects itself in the presence of environmental stimuli.
-In the statistical learning literature, this theoretical framework has been concretely implemented and extended to include how weight adjustment is conducted locally, recently branded as neural predictive coding (NPC) \cite{ororbia2019lifelong} \footnote{This naming has been used to distinguish it from the classical signal processing usage of the phrase ``predictive coding'' \cite{atal1979predictive}, which has also seen recent integration into SNN learning and inference \cite{boerlin2013predictive}.}.
-One of the primary contributions of this work is to recast the core principle components and ideas behind SNNs into the framework of NPC.
-Unlike most current SNNs, which are designed to operate like typical feedforward or recurrent ANNs, we will show that the iterative nature of NPC is naturally suited to continuous-time presentation of input stimuli, allowing it to perform continual error-correction \cite{ororbia2018continual} in order to build up dynamic distributed representations of data from spike trains.
-Furthermore, by doing so, the NPC-formulated SNN can easily exploit a simple, neurocognitively-plausible, coordinated local learning rule known as local representation alignment , which could be used in place of or in tandem with STDP.
+In order to tackle the difficult problem of effectively and efficiently learning multiple layers of spiking neurons, we will start by first reformulating the SNN architecture under the \emph{spiking neural coding} framework, which will bridge the recently proposed discrepancy reduction family of learning algorithms \cite{ororbia2017learning} with core computational principles of networks of spiking neurons \cite{maass1997networks,eliasmith2012large}.
+Discrepancy reduction algorithms fundamentally embody the neuro-mechanistic theories of predictive coding \cite{friston2009predictive,bastos2012canonical,rao1999predictive}, prospective coding \cite{rainer1999prospective,komura2001retrospective}, and analysis by synthesis \cite{neisser2014cognitive}.
+The central idea behind predictive coding (or predictive processing \cite{clark2015surfing}) is that the brain could be viewed as a top-down, directed generative model that first actively generates hypotheses (or predictions) and then immediately corrects itself in the presence of environmental stimuli.
+In the statistical learning literature, this theoretical framework has been concretely implemented and extended to include how synaptic weight adjustment is conducted locally, recently branded as neural generative coding (NGC) \cite{ororbia2019lifelong,ororbia2022neural} \footnote{This naming also highlights the fact that this approach is not the same as the classical signal processing usage of the phrase ``predictive coding'' \cite{atal1979predictive}, which itself has also seen recent some integration into SNN learning and inference \cite{boerlin2013predictive}.}.
+One of the primary contributions of this work is to recast the core principle components and ideas behind SNNs into the framework of NGC.
+Unlike most current SNNs, which are designed to operate like typical feedforward or recurrent ANNs, we will show that the iterative nature of NGC is naturally suited to continuous-time presentation of input stimuli, allowing it to perform continual error-correction \cite{ororbia2020continual} in order to build up dynamic distributed representations of data from spike trains.
+Furthermore, by doing so, the NGC-reformulated SNN can easily exploit a simple, neurocognitively-plausible, local learning rule, which could be used in place of or in tandem with STDP.